Submitted by: Capital Institute

 About Capital Institute

-The Capital Institute is a non-partisan, transdisciplinary Collaborative Space, founded in 2009 by former JPMorgan Managing Director John Fullerton.
-Its mission is to explore and effect economic transition to a more just, regenerative, and sustainable way of living on this earth through the transformation of finance.
-For more information, visit www.capitalinstitute.org.
+Capital Institute is exploring and effecting the economic transition to a more just, regenerative, and thus sustainable way of living on this earth through the transformation of finance. http://www.capitalinstitute.org

 For more information, please contact: